 After the Homestretch

-Services: Rehabilitation, Adoption
+Services: Rehabilitation, Retraining/Adoption

 Location: Phoenix, AZ

-Average Number of Thoroughbreds: 24
+Average Number of Thoroughbreds: 26

-After The Homestretch-Arizona was founded in 2011 to fulfill a critical need for Thoroughbred aftercare.
-Our local racetrack draws horses from all over North America, and with a seven-month racing season and as many as 2,100 horses stabled at the track at any given time, it’s inevitable that many of these runners will be in need of a new home by meet’s end.
+The local racetrack, Turf Paradise, draws horses from all over North America and even some foreign countries.
+With a seven-month racing season and as many as 2,100 horses stabled there, it’s inevitable that many of these runners will be in need of a new home by the meet’s end.
 Some horses will sustain recoverable injuries, while others won’t be fast enough to compete, yet they all have the rest of their lives ahead of them.

 This is where After The Homestretch steps in.
-Its mission is protecting the legacy of former racehorses through education, reconditioning, retraining, and re-homing.
-As an all-volunteer 501(c)3 organization, it relies solely upon the generous support of donors, grant partners like TAA, and a team of dedicated volunteers to help carry out its mission.
+Its mission is to protect the legacy of former racehorses through education, reconditioning, retraining, and re-homing.
+As an all-volunteer 501(c)(3) organization, it relies upon the generous support of its donors, grant partners like TAA, and a team of dedicated volunteers to help carry out its mission.
 Governance is overseen by an active volunteer board of directors and supported by an advisory board of industry professionals.

 Horses at the facility have included stakes winners, a granddaughter of Secretariat who produced eight runners, and a track record-setting winner of $200,000.
 Facility horses have ranged in age from 1 1/2 to 25 and have been available as companion horses, for riding, and for showing.
 In the past 12 years, After The Homestretch has consistently found adoptive homes for more than six ex-racehorses each year.